BLCM/bl3mods/skruntskrunt/omegamantakoreraid/README.md

 Fight the raid-level Omega Mantikore at the start of the Hyperion Slaughter Star.

-Warning: this will move Red Rain closer.
+Warning: this seems to make blue rain drop off of the map :(

 For the modders, this is a demo stolen from altef-4's code of how to move a spawn location for a particular wave, move it physically in space, and then spawn a big baddie there.
 You can steal this further and jam it into your mod maybe move him somewhere fun.